 Alkaline water has minerals our body can conveniently consume and balances the pH level.
 It boosts calcium intake in our bodies.

 Alkaline water is as good as milk because milk can cause acidity.
 It ionizes hydrogen and has minerals like sodium, magnesium, calculus, potassium, and others.

 RO water has no minerals as the filtration process has drained them all.
 This deficiency can make the water more acidic.

 And it can affect your health in the long term.
 Therefore, alkaline water is better than RO water as it balances out pH levels and makes it less acidic.
 So, RO water is not better than alkaline water; it is the opposite.

 What is a refrigerator filter?

-Most fridge filters use activated carbon, and it is the same process that most standard pitcher filters use.
-In these setups, filters have carbon granules and trap various contaminants such as chlorine.
+Most fridge filters use activated carbon, which is the same process as most standard pitcher filters.
+In these setups, filters have carbon granules and trap contaminants like chlorine.

 How is RO better than a refrigerator filter?

 RO is undoubtedly the better choice because fridge filters only have regular carbon filters, and it uses carbon filters as one of its filtrations phases.